brianZeng/FlipJS/readme.md

 We want the math formula and css rules decoupled with the data, making it easy to debug and reuse.
 When updating, the animation combines the *immutable* and *variable* values to one object, then pass this object to  `function transform(mat,param)` and `function css(css,param)`.
 As the name suggests, immutable values keep the same in every frame, while every variable value is multiplied by animation percentage.
+See [matrix section](doc/matrix.md) for more information about the above animation.
 ````
 Animation
     -percentage